EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 ### The unique id

 As you can see above, the `uniqueId` is optional.
 It requires when you wanna make sure that there should be **only one** active subscription under this particular `uniqueId`.
-For example, you need to make a network search function where it binds to user typing actions, for each action you need to make a network request but you don't want all of them to bind with the lifecycle just only the latest is enough so with the same `uniqueId` all those requests before the latest one will be canceled.
+For example, you need to make a network search function where it binds to user typing actions, for each action you need to make a network request but you don't want all of them to bind with the lifecycle just only the latest is enough so with the same `uniqueId` all those requests before the latest one will be canceled/disposed.

 #### The old way